-No matter how you look at it, a lunar eclipse is an event worth watching.
+No matter how you look at it a lunar eclipse is an event worth watching.
 We know now that a lunar eclipse happens as the moon travels through earth’s shadow, but can you imagine what people used to think as the moon suddenly turned blood-red?

 For example, in Chinese “lunar eclipse” is written as 月食 (pronounced Yue Shi), which means “the devouring of the moon”.
-Chinese folklore tells that a dragon is eating the moon, and that Lunar eclipses are an extremely bad omen.
+Chinese folklore tells that a dragon is eating the moon, and that lunar eclipses are an extremely bad omen.
 Even into the 19th century, the Chinese navy fired cannons to scare off the dragon they imagined was eating the moon.

 And did you know that Columbus used a lunar eclipse to scare the locals into giving himself and his men provisions while in Jamaica during 1504?

 Of course, dragons would never eat the moon, and nowadays we have, just as Columbus in 1504, a much better explanation for lunar eclipses.
+See for example this example from the Youtube channel of the Canada–France–Hawaii Telescope (located near the summit of Maunakea).

 What happens during a lunar eclipse?